facebookarchive/wit-android-eval/README.md

 Open this project using Android Studio (1.0 and up).

-Set your Wit Client Access Token in the class `MyActivity`
+Set your Wit Client Access Token in the class `MainActivity`

 ```Java
 String accessToken = "YOUR CLIENT ACCESS TOKEN HERE";